nathanlane/nathanlane.github.io/src/content/post/remark-rehype.md

   are rehype plugins ([*mutate mode*][unified-mode])

 :::note
-It’s highly unlikely that you want to pass a `processor`.
+It's highly unlikely that you want to pass a `processor`.
 :::

 ###### HTML

 Raw HTML is available in mdast as [`html`][mdast-html] nodes and can be embedded in hast as semistandard `raw` nodes.
-Most plugins ignore `raw` nodes but two notable ones don’t:
+Most plugins ignore `raw` nodes but two notable ones don't:

 * [`rehype-stringify`][rehype-stringify] also has an option
   `allowDangerousHtml` which will output the raw HTML.